Frequently Asked Questions

 What curriculum does the school follow?

 What exams will the school offer in 2021/2022?

 I/GCSE qualifications and from academic year 2022/2023 we will offer AS Levels qualifications.

 Can my daughter take A Level at the school?

-In addition to the British National Curriculum what subjects will be offered?
+In addition to the British National Curriculum what subjects are offered?

-The school will be a STEM School.
-This means it will educate girls in four specific disciplines:
+The school is a STEM School.
+This means it educates girls in four specific disciplines: